When, Where and How to See Daffodils in the Skagit Valley

 La Conner Daffodil Festival events and activities

-Don’t miss the many events that will take place around the festival, including entertainment on Saturday, an Ice Cream Social, Silent Auction and Community Open House on March 17, and Daffodil Pet Parade on March 27.
+Don’t miss the many events that will take place around the festival, including an ice cream social on March 10, a pet fashion show and parade on March 19 and an all-day murder mystery event on March 25.

 You’ll have plenty of photo opportunities on your floral adventure, but don’t keep your snapshots to just yourself and your Instagram followers.